Mike Penner: Gender identity

-Later in his career, in addition to covering sports, Penner began writing about transsexual identity and the process of gender transition from an autobiographical perspective.
-The first such piece he wrote for the Times was an essay entitled "Old Mike, New Christine", which appeared in the paper in April 2007.
-In it, he wrote about his lifelong struggle to come to terms with his transsexuality:
+Later in her career, in addition to covering sports, Penner began writing about transsexual identity and the process of gender transition from an autobiographical perspective.
+The first such piece she wrote for the Times was an essay entitled "Old Mike, New Christine", which appeared in the paper in April 2007.
+In it, she wrote about her lifelong struggle to come to terms with her transsexuality:

 I am a transsexual sportswriter.
 It has taken more than 40 years, a million tears and hundreds of hours of soul-wrenching therapy for me to work up the courage to type those words. ...
 When you reach the point when one gender causes heartache and unbearable discomfort, and the other brings more joy and fulfillment than you ever imagined possible, it shouldn't take two tons of bricks to fall in order to know what to do.

-His wife, Lisa Dillman, submitted divorce papers on May 23, 2007, and said to Penner, "I don't even want to see you around the office unless I absolutely have to, and then I want to be as far away as possible.
+Her wife, Lisa Dillman, submitted divorce papers on May 23, 2007, and said to Penner, "I don't even want to see you around the office unless I absolutely have to, and then I want to be as far away as possible.
 I don't want to be associated with it.
 I don't ever want to see you that way."
 That crushed Penner.
 The same week, Penner covered a press conference with Paul Oberjuerge, a writer for the San Bernardino County Sun, also in attendance.
 Oberjuerge mocked Penner's appearance in an article, stating "(e)xcept anyone paying any attention isn't going to be fooled — as some people are by veteran transvestites.
 Maybe this is cruel, but there were women in that room who were born women in body, as well as soul.
 And the difference between them and Christine was, in my mind, fairly stark.
 It seemed almost as we're all going along with someone's dress-up role-playing."
 Penner was deeply hurt over the comments, and a fan campaign succeeding in getting the Sun to remove the post.

 Penner lived and wrote as Christine Daniels for more than a year, continuing to document his own experience with gender transition in the LA Times blog "Woman in Progress."
 Daniels' writing became a source of hope for people across the country with gender-identity issues.